run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    All information about capacity plan to sustain or desing the service.
+    All information about capacity plan to sustain or design the service.

 | Function                                         | Description   |
 |--------------------------------------------------|---------------|